JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 ### Types of Control System
 #### Open Loop Control System
 A control system in which the control action is completely independent of the output of the system.
-A manual control system is on Open Loop System.
+An Open Loop System is a manual control system.

 #### Closed Loop Control System
 A control system in which the output has an effect on the input quantity in such a manner that the input will adjust itself based on the output generated.
 An open loop system can be converted to a closed one by providing feedback.